pnsaevik/effluent/docs/source/algorithm.rst

 Since the top-hat formulation is easier to work with and yields equivalent results, we use this formulation in the following derivation.
-The end results can be converted back to a gaussian distribution if required.
+The end results can be converted back to a gaussian distribution if desired.

 Buoyant jets eventually develop a non-gaussian, kidney shaped cross sectional profile with a double peak of concentration maxima.
 In this case, we identify